 LIF Minimum Withdrawal

 The prescribed LIF minimum amount is calculated the same way as a RRIF, by multiplying the market value of your LIF at the beginning of the calendar year by the prescribed factor based on your age.
-You CANNOT use your spouse’s age for LIF calculations.
 You can take that withdrawal in monthly payments, quarterly payments, semi-annual payments or in a lump sum, as long as the total amount equals the minimum amount.

 If the annuitant is younger than age 70, the prescribed factor is 1 divided by (90 minus age of annuitant.)
 The annuitant cannot be younger than the early retirement date stated in the pension legislation governing the LIF.